fanf2/draft-dprive-aadot/draft.md

 there are no delegation-related complications.
 They are signed with DNSSEC, which protects against downgrade attacks.

-It does not add any significant delay compared to a resolver that validates nameserver addresses: when the resolver queries for the nameserver's A and AAAA records, and the nameserver's zone's DNSKEY records, it can also concurrently request the nameserver's TLSA records.
+As discussed in (#performance), it does not necessarily add any significant delay, and can perform better than unilateral probing.

 There is a clear framework for supporting other transports such as QUIC, by adding more TLSA records.
 (With the caveat that each new transport requires another query because the TLSA owner name varies per transport.)

-The main problem with this setup is that it needs something like glue: in many cases a resolver will need to know a nameserver's TLSA records in order to securely fetch the nameserver's TLSA records.
+The main problem with this setup is that it appears to need something like glue: in many cases a resolver will need to know a nameserver's TLSA records in order to securely fetch the nameserver's TLSA records.

 ## Glue and nameserver TLSA records